pauljacob/DSCapstone2/index.md

 ## 2. Method

-Our objective was to determine whether to place a bet on an NBA game or not.
+Our objective was to determine whether to recommend.
 The ramifications in attempting to answer this question led us to decide between the following models:

 1. Build a regression model for predicting spread.
 Then build a simple policy for betting on NBA games (to return accuracy and ROI).